Hofls/useful-info/cookbooks/user-experience.md

 ### Glossary
 * `User Experience` - Useful, Usable, Findable, Credible, Desirable, Accessible, Valuable
 * `Affordances` - cues which give a hint how users may interact with something
+* `Discoverability` - degree of ease with which the user can find all the elements and features of a new system when they first encounter it

 ### Cookbook
 * If common problem occurred - notify user and propose a solution.